Quasiparticle properties of long-range impurities in a Bose condensate: Effects of Bath Particle Interactions and Condensate Density

-Similar qualitative trends can also be probed by tuning the coherence length through the variation of intraspecies scattering length ${a}_{BB}$.
-In Fig.\ref{fig:various_aBB}, the quasiparticle properties are plotted for three ${a}_{BB}$ values of each impurity type with a fixed density.
-For the short-range impurity, the transition between the repulsive and attractive polaron branches shifts towards smaller ${a}_{IB}$ values, and the quasiparticle weight approaches unity more rapidly.
-Stronger ${a}_{BB}$ results in higher quasiparticle weights for any type of impurity.
-This phenomenon can be intuitively understood by considering the reduced compressibility of the Bose gas as ${a}_{BB}$ becomes larger.
+Similar qualitative trends can also be probed by tuning the coherence length through the variation of intraspecies scattering length $a_{\mathrm{BB}}$.
+In Fig.\ref{fig:various_aBB}, the quasiparticle properties are plotted for three $a_{\mathrm{BB}}$ values of each impurity type with a fixed density.
+For the short-range impurity, the transition between the repulsive and attractive polaron branches shifts towards smaller ${a}_{\mathrm{IB}}$ values, and the quasiparticle weight approaches unity more rapidly as $a_{\mathrm{BB}}$ increases.
+For the long-range impurities, the next bound state emerges for deeper potentials, and the fraction of spectral weight lost to the molecular states is reduced.
+Stronger $a_{\mathrm{BB}}$ results in higher quasiparticle weights for any type of impurity.
+This phenomenon can be intuitively understood by considering the reduced compressibility of the Bose gas as $a_{\mathrm{BB}}$ becomes larger.
 The condensate's resistance against the external pressure in the presence of the impurity increases, resulting in a higher likelihood of preserving the initial many-body state.
 By the same reasoning, the effective mass of the impurity decreases considerably.
 A compelling question to investigate is the extent to which stronger bath-bath interactions can further sustain these enhanced quasiparticle weights.